 About AuthorRobert C. Lehrman

-Robert C. Lehrman is the principal attorney at Lehrman Beverage Law, PLLC.
+Robert C. Lehrman is the founding attorney of Lehrman Beverage Law, PLLC.
 Robert founded the firm in 2001 after 12 years at the Washington, DC office of a larger firm that specializes in federal and state administrative law.
 From 1998......
 Read Full Bio

 Filed Under: dessert wineTags: international, legally interesting/controversial, policy, writing/witty/funny